viv-visw/my-portfolio/Transformer: Product Documentation/The Transformer Model/Important Concepts.md

 Finally, here is the complete view of the Transformer’s architecture:

 * Both the source and target sequences first go through embedding layers to produce data of the same dimension _d<sub>model</sub>_ = 512.
 * To preserve the position information, a sinusoid-wave-based positional encoding is applied and summed with the embedding output.
 Sinusoidal positional encoding is a vector of small values (constants) added to the embeddings.
-As a result, same word will have slightly different embeddings depending on where they occur in the sentence.
+As a result, the same word will have slightly different embeddings depending on where they occur in the sentence.
 * A softmax and linear layer are added to the final decoder output.

 ### ***Why Transformers Succeed***

-There are two key reasons why Transformers succeed:
+Transformers succeed mainly because of two key reasons:

 1. The self-attention mechanism allows encoding long-range dependencies.
-2. The architecture's inherent self-supervision allows leveraging large unlabeled datasets, which spans most real-world datasets.
+2. The inherent self-supervision of the architecture allows leveraging large unlabeled datasets, which spans most real-world datasets.